MathsNL/MNL/docs/common.md

 Supported but advised against is the use of `integrate(y)`, which should only be used in speech.

 *Note: common functions are denoted with an initial capital.*
-*Note: these notations are followed by -> to denote evaluation*